pjakiela/ECON523/exercises/R2-regression.md

 ### Question 2

 Take a look at the outcome variable `e_foodsec`.
 What is the mean value in each country?
 What is the mean value **in the treatment group** in each country?
 What does a histogram of the food security index look like?

 Hint: use `hist()` to make a simple histogram.

 ### Question 3

 Regress food security on treatment.
 What do you find?
 How should we interpret this coefficient?

-Hint: use `feols()`.
+Hint: use `feols()`, as we did in Exercise 1.
+The general syntax is `feols(y ~ x, data = df, vcov = 'hc1')`.

 ### Question 4

-Now regress food security on treatment controlling for country fixed effects (by adding `i.country`) to the regression.
+Now regress food security on treatment controlling for country fixed effects.
 How do the results change?

+Hint: to add fixed effects for categorical variable `z` to your `feols` regression equation, use the syntax `y ~ x | z`.

 ### Question 5

 What if we regress food security on treatment separately for each country?
 In how many of the six countries do we see a positive and statistically significant treatment effect?

+Hint: `e2data[e2data$country == 1]` will identify the subset of the rows of `e2data` with `country` equal to 1.

 ### Question 6 (SKIP THIS ONE)